sfc-aqua/RLSB-CongX-Qiskit/README.md

 ## Acknowledgement
 Special thanks and respect to Dmitri Maslov, the original RLSB maintainer and all programmers involved in that project.

-Thanks to Atushi Matuo(IBM Research) for telling me about the existence of RLSB.
-Thanks to my supervisor at Keio University SFC, Professor Rodney Van Meter and Assistant Professor Takahiko Satoh.
-Thanks to all members of [AQUA](https://aqua.sfc.wide.ad.jp/members_en.html)(Advancing QUantum Architecture).
+Thanks to [Atsushi Matsuo(IBM Research)](https://researcher.watson.ibm.com/researcher/view.php?person=jp-MATSUOA) for telling me about the existence of RLSB.
+Thanks to my supervisor at Keio University SFC, Professor [Rodney Van Meter](https://web.sfc.keio.ac.jp/~rdv/) and Assistant Professor [Takahiko Satoh](http://quantum.sfc.keio.ac.jp/employees/takahiko-satoh/).
+Thanks to all members of [AQUA](https://aqua.sfc.wide.ad.jp/members_en.html)(Advancing Quantum Architecture group) for useful discussions.

 ## See also
 * [CongX](https://github.com/parton-quark/CongX) is a controlled gate exansion set for Qiskit.
 Includes some generalized(biary controlled) Tofolli gate and compilers for them.
 Made by Shin Nishio.